protz/dagstuhl-rust-2025/2-Proposal.md

 # Expected results (outcome) of the seminar

 We expect several outcomes, in no particular order:
-- a systematic approach for the Rust compiler to facilitate the development of reasoning tools, along with concrete tasks to implement it;
-- a shared common infrastructure to develop new tools for Rust;
 - new lines of work towards clarifying the semantics of Rust and ultimately improving the language specification;
+- a call to arms for formalization experts, pointing them at critical, understudied places in the Rust language;
-- a survey of the state of Rust verification and analysis tools;
+- a survey of the state of Rust verification and analysis tools, which will help establish a shared understanding of the advantages and disadvantages of existing techniques;
+- new directions for combining the best ideas from existing analysis techniques;
 - a taxonomy of Rust language features, coding idioms, and program properties to guide the further development of analysis and verification techniques
 - a benchmarking suite based on this taxonomy, including a series of verification challenges of increasing difficulty for analysis and verification tools, fostering comparison and development of tooling
-- a shared understanding of the advantages and disadvantages of existing analysis techniques;
-- new directions for combining the best ideas from existing analysis techniques;
-- a call to arms for formalization experts, pointing them at critical, understudied places in the Rust language;
-- new ideas for increasing adoption of these tools and techniques by the Rust community.
+- new ideas for increasing adoption of Rust-related tools and techniques by the Rust community.
+- a systematic approach for interfacing with the Rust compiler in order to facilitate the development of reasoning tools, along with concrete tasks to implement it;
+- a shared common infrastructure to develop new tools for Rust;

 PM: The list is very long and does not seem realistic for a 3-day seminar (especially if we devote a half day to a competition and another half day to a hackathon (which I am still skeptical about).
 At the very least, we should be consistent: Every expected result should be reflected in the schedule, such that it is clear how we plan to achieve the result.
 Personally, I believe that we would achieve more if we focused a bit more.
 Some items on the list seem big enough for a seminar on their own.

+BP: I rearranged the list to put the more science-oriented items towards the top, following PM's theory of their importance to the panel.
+Also tried to merge or at least group related items.

 # Ideas about the structure of the seminar

 Aim for a short seminar (3 days):

-    Day 1, morning: Quick presentations from all participants (10 minutes) about their tools, scope, expressiveness, and common difficulties interacting with Rust
+    Day 1, morning: Quick presentations from all participants (10 minutes each) about their tools, scope, expressiveness, and common difficulties interacting with Rust

-BP: 20 minutes each, right?
-JP: yes
 PM: I changed this to 10.
 Even for a small seminar, letting everybody speak for 20mins does not seem feasible.

     All working groups come with a summary to the broader audience at the end of each session